DevOps-Group-B/MiniTwit_Report/report/report.md

 ### 3.3 Trivy Vulnerability Scans and Exception Management (Maintenance & CI/CD)
-Another major issue were false positive.
+Another major issue were false positives.
 Trivy works by scanning all dependencies that are used in the project.
 If any of the libraries used have been found to have a vulnerability the CI/CD pipeline will fail.
 Even when updating the dependencies to a newer version that Trivy suggested, the issue reoccurred.
 The problem was realizing that Trivy stops the pipeline due to *transitive* dependency vulnerabilities existing deeper within third-party libraries that are used by the direct dependencies we used.

-In some cases, no matter what version we updated our dependencies to, it would still be flagged, essentially resulting in false positive.
+In some cases, no matter what version we updated our dependencies to, it would still be flagged, essentially resulting in a false positive.
 The solution to this was to make a `.trivyignore` file that would ignore the vulnerabilities that other libraries have in order for the CI/CD pipeline to continue.

 We learned this was an issue that we could not do anything about due to complex library dependency chains.
 Something we have no control over.
 Pull Request [#75](https://github.com/DevOps-Group-B/MiniTwit/pull/75), [#76](https://github.com/DevOps-Group-B/MiniTwit/pull/76), [#82](https://github.com/DevOps-Group-B/MiniTwit/pull/82), [#88](https://github.com/DevOps-Group-B/MiniTwit/pull/88), and [#130](https://github.com/DevOps-Group-B/MiniTwit/pull/130) are examples of vulnerabilities being added to the `.trivyignore` list.